djizus/x402-casino/casino-agent/PROTOCOL.md

 - `startRoom` proxies to the room agent’s `startRoom` entrypoint with optional overrides.
 - `listRooms` returns lobby summaries, while `recordGameEvent` ingests structured telemetry from room agents.

-When `config.maxSeats` players are registered (and the room isn’t already running) the lobby automatically starts that room.
+When `config.maxPlayers` players are registered (and the room isn’t already running) the lobby automatically starts that room.
 Rooms created via the embedded launcher can also specify `launchOptions.port` to pin the spawned poker room agent to a stable TCP port.
 Room summaries/snapshots expose each room’s `roomAgentCardUrl` and, when known, `roomBaseUrl`, so other agents can connect to a specific room directly.

 ---